Learning to Infer Parameterized Representations of Plants from 3D Scans: Evaluation

 \section{Evaluation}

-This section presents the evaluation of our method with respect to three common phenotyping applications, namely 3D reconstruction, 3D skeleton extraction, and segmentation.
+In this section we evaluate our method for the three common phenotyping applications 3D reconstruction, 3D skeleton extraction, and segmentation.
 For each application, we outline an evaluation protocol and compare to strong baselines.
+All methods are run on a Quadro RTX 5000 GPU.
+Implementation details are in the supplementary materials.